 Each interview is accompanied by a photographic portrait, resulting in a volume that is compelling in word and image—and global in its scope and resonance.
 This landmark book is published to coincide with an interactive website, building on this remarkable, ever-evolving project.

 200 Women reminds us that there are no ordinary women.

-- Makes a wonderful birthday, graduation, or going away gift for every woman to encourage personal growth.
+- Makes a wonderful birthday, graduation, going away gift, or coffee table gift for every woman to encourage personal growth.

 For more information click here to visit the 200 Women website.